An abstract approach to polychromatic coloring: shallow hitting sets in ABA-free hypergraphs and pseudohalfplanes

+\begin{prop} The dual of a pseudohemisphere-hypergraph is also a pseudohemi\-sphere-hypergraph. \end{prop} \begin{proof} Notice that by definition a hypergraph $\HH$ is a pseudohemisphere-hypergraph if and only if some rows and columns of its incidence matrix can be inverted such that it becomes the incidence matrix of an ABA-free hypergraph.
+Using Theorem $\ref{thm:matrix}$ we get that this is equivalent to the fact that we can permute the rows and columns of the incidence matrix of $\HH$ and invert some of the rows and columns to get a $ $-free matrix.
+This property obviously holds for a matrix if and only if it holds for its transpose and thus, similarly to Proposition \ref{prop:dual2X}, we can conclude that the dual of $\HH$ is also a pseudohemi\-sphere-hypergraph. \end{proof}

-It is easy to see that the dual of such a pseudohalfsphere-hypergraph is also a pseudohalfsphere-hypergraph, just like in Proposition~\ref{prop:dual}.
-Furthermore, there is a nice geometric representation of such hypergraphs using {\em pseudohalfsphere arrangements}, a generalization of halfsphere arrangements on a sphere.
+Furthermore, there is a nice geometric representation of such hypergraphs using {\em pseudohemisphere arrangements}, a generalization of hemisphere arrangements on a sphere.

-In a pseudohalfsphere arrangement the pseudohalfspheres are regions whose boundaries are centrally symmetric simple curves such that any two intersect exactly twice.
-(For more on pseudohalfsphere arrangements, see, e.g., \cite{B99}.)
-Without changing the combinatorial properties of the arrangement, we can suppose that the boundary of one of the pseudohalfspheres is the equator.
-Using a stereographic projection from the center of the sphere such that this pseudohalfsphere is mapped to a whole plane, the other pseudohalfspheres are mapped to pseudohalfplanes.
-Thus, we can conclude that $\HH$ is a pseudohalfsphere-hypergraph if and only if there is a set of points, $S$, on the surface of a sphere and a {\em pseudohalfsphere arrangement} $\FF$ on the sphere such that the incidences among $S$ and $\FF$ give $\HH$.
+In a pseudohemisphere arrangement the pseudohemispheres are regions whose boundaries are centrally symmetric simple curves such that any two intersect exactly twice.
+(For more on pseudohemisphere arrangements, see, e.g., \cite{B99}.)
+Without changing the combinatorial properties of the arrangement, we can suppose that the boundary of one of the pseudohemispheres is the equator.
+Using a stereographic projection from the center of the sphere such that this pseudohemisphere is mapped to a whole plane, the other pseudohemispheres are mapped to pseudohalfplanes.
+Thus, we can conclude that $\HH$ is a pseudohemisphere-hypergraph if and only if there is a set of points, $S$, on the surface of a sphere and a {\em pseudohemisphere arrangement} $\FF$ on the sphere such that the incidences among $S$ and $\FF$ give $\HH$.